 If you’re familiar with the Yamaha YAS-107 that was announced in 2017, you might be interested to learn what it’s successor might have in store.
+If you’d rather be working with a speaker system instead of a soundbar, you might also want to read our Audioengine N22 desktop amplifier P4 passive bookshelf speaker review.
 The YAS-108 Yamaha bumps things up by adding Alexa Voice Control to its list of capabilities, but other than that, the two are pretty much the same.
 This being Yamaha YAS-108 review though, we’re going to focus on the newer model and see whether or not it is the best soundbar to buy on a budget in 2020.
+Or, if you need a speaker you can take on the go, take a look at our Tunebug Shake Portable Speaker review.

 Why We Like It – Yamaha YAS-108